vibeus/vibe-website/content/blog/the-best-ways-to-brainstorm-with-a-remote-group/index.md

 tags: ["meetings", "brainstorm", "remote"]
 draft: false
 isfeatured: false
-summary: Some remote workers might feel a little self conscious to brainstorm during an actual meeting.
+summary: Some remote workers might feel a bit self conscious to brainstorm during an actual meeting.
 Luckily, there's a variety of different ways you can brainstorm with your team.
 Here are a few ideas.
 ---